-Marama was elected as the Vice-Chair of the Council of Governors on 25 February 2015 and has been a parent governor since 2012.
+Marama was elected as the new Chair of the Council in June 2017, following the retirement of Charles Lim.
+Marama was Vice-Chair since 25 February 2015 and has been a parent governor since 2012.
 She is the Chair of the Governance Subcommittee.
 She was admitted to the Supreme Court of New South Wales Roll of Solicitors and worked as a corporate finance lawyer in Australia and South Africa.
 She has a law degree and an economics degree from the University of New South Wales, Australia.

 Tony is a semi-retired academic, both as a teacher and administrator.
 He first came to Malaysia in 1998 and taught Mathematics and Further Mathematics in a residential 6th Form College till 2012.
 Prior to arriving in Malaysia, he was a Tutor Counsellor for the UK’s Open University.

 After retiring from full time teaching, he has then established an educational consultancy in Kuala Lumpur.
 In addition to teaching, he has much experience preparing Malaysian students for entry into UK Universities.
 He now concentrates on things educational that interest him and that he enjoys doing.

 Grant was elected as a parent governor in 2013, having previously served on the Council’s ad hoc Subcommittee on Governance as a parent representative.
 He is currently the Chair of the Finance Subcommittee.
 He has lived and worked in Asia for over 20 years holding senior executive and financial management positions.
 He is currently an independent advisor to and non-executive director of a number of organisations across Asia.
 He is a member of the Institute of Chartered Accountants of Scotland and a corporate governance specialist.